Developer API Documentation¶

 A

-dense integer identity matrix.- Return type:
+domain_dim-by-domain_dimdense integer identity matrix.- Return type:

 matrix